Loren Legarda: 2004 vice presidential bid

 In 2003, Legarda left Lakas–CMD (after Gloria Macapagal Arroyo broke her pledge not to run again for president) and joined the Koalisyon ng Nagkakaisang Pilipino coalition of Fernando Poe, Jr. as an Independent during the 2004 elections.
 She lost the election to Noli de Castro, the running mate of Arroyo, under a narrow margin of 3.9%.
+Legarda's running mate, Fernando Poe, Jr., was a strong ally of then-ousted President Joseph Estrada.
+Legarda previously voted to open the controversial envelope that would have helped in the conviction of Estrada during his 2001 impeachment trial.

 On January 18, 2008, in a 21-page resolution, penned by Senior Justice Leonardo Quisumbing, the Supreme Court of the Philippines, acting as the Presidential Electoral Tribunal (PET), dismissed Legarda's electoral protest against de Castro.

 2007 Senate bid, second term

 In 2007, Legarda decided to run again for Senate under the banner of the Genuine Opposition coalition.
-She won, receiving more than 18 million votes, which allowed her to become the top vote-getter in that election.
 In her second term as senator, Legarda authored the Expanded Senior Citizens Law, the Climate Change Act, Clean Air Act, Renewable Energy Act, the Magna Carta for Micro, Small and Medium Enterprises (MSME) Act, Barangay Kabuhayan Act, the Magna Carta on Women, University of the Philippines Charter of 2008, Bacolor Rehabilitation Council Act, Tourism Act of 2009, Universal Newborn Hearing Screening and Intervention Act of 2009, Food and Drug Administration Act of 2009, and the Cheaper and Quality Medicines Act.
 The Climate Change Act was lauded by the United Nations as the 'best in the world'.
 She co-authored the National Cultural Heritage Act.
 Aside from her legislative work, she also established the Luntiang Pilipinas (Green Philippines) foundation, an organization aimed to aid the Philippines in attaining its United Nations mandate for reforestation, where the target was set by the UN at 2009.

-In 2008, she was chosen as "United Nations International Strategy for Disaster Reduction Asia Pacific Regional Champion for Disaster Risk Reduction and Climate Change Adaptation", and she participated in the Global Platform on Disaster Risk Reduction, the BBC World Debate: ‘Prevent or React’, and the Forum on the Human Impact of Climate Change in Geneva, Switzerland.
+During this period, Legarda was a known critic of Senate President Manny Villar.
+On November 18, 2008, Legarda was among the senators who was supposed to vote for Villar's ouster, but Villar resigned instead.
+Legarda afterwards voted in favor of Juan Ponce Enrile as the new Senate president.
+Also in 2008, she was chosen as "United Nations International Strategy for Disaster Reduction Asia Pacific Regional Champion for Disaster Risk Reduction and Climate Change Adaptation", and she participated in the Global Platform on Disaster Risk Reduction, the BBC World Debate: ‘Prevent or React’, and the Forum on the Human Impact of Climate Change in Geneva, Switzerland.
 In October 2009, the Climate Change Act was passed.
 She filed this bill two years ago, citing inspiration from the Albay Declaration, the outcome document of the First National Conference on Climate Change Adaptation, as it called for “the passage of a policy prioritizing climate change adaptation in the national agenda”.
 She was a member of the Philippine delegation during the 2009 Copenhagen Summit.